jcorbin/soc/stream.md

   NOTE: in particular, memory overhead does **not** scale with file size.
 - see or run [`cmd/scanex/main.go`](cmd/scanex/main.go) for example usage
 - has only been manually tested/verified against this `stream.md` file

-Next up are two tracks in tandem:
-1. start implementing `soc` in earnest, now that we have `scandown`
-2. finish `scandown`: phase 2 inline parsing, an HTML renderer, and then tests ( leaning heavily on the commonmark spec conformance tests )

 --------------------------------------------------------------------------------